MuthanaA/H-M-Personalized-Fasion-Recommendation/README.md

 For Active users I will be using:

-GRU: an RNN that uses the structural embedding of the product data.
+1. GRU: an LSTM/ Sequential model that uses the structural embedding of the product data.
-GRUF: an RNN that uses the visual embedding of the product data.
+2. GRUF: an LSTM/ Sequential model that uses the visual embedding of the product data.

 For Cold users, I will be using:

-NPU: an RNN desgned for the cold user problem.
+1. NPU: an RNN desgned for the cold user problem.
-ALS: a matrix factorization technique, which counts as a colaborative filtering model.
+2. ALS: a matrix factorization technique, which counts as a colaborative filtering model.
-Trending products: using the trending products that week.
+3. Trending products: using the trending products that week.
 This will be very useful for attracting cold users.

 Link to the Competition: https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations